Council Information

 - Responsible for legislative functions, including passing ordinances, approving budgets, and confirming mayoral appointments.

-- Meets bi-monthly to discuss and vote on city matters.
+- Meets bi-monthly to discuss and vote on city, not administrative, matters.

 - Mayor: